FullHuman/purgecss/docs/guides/next.md

+---
+title: Next.js | PurgeCSS
+lang: en-US
+meta:
+  - name: description
+    content: PurgeCSS can be used with Next.js with the plugin next-purgecss.
+  - name: keywords
+    content: PurgeCSS Next.js Next plugin next-purgecss
+---

 # Next.js

 > Next.js is a React framework for production grade applications that scale.
 The world's leading companies use Next.js to build server-rendered applications, static websites, and more.